-A Review of the Pfaff Passport 2.0 / 3.0 Sewing Machine
+The Pfaff Passport 2.0 and 3.0 Sewing Machines

 I want to start by saying that we are an agent for Pfaff Sewing Machines, but that this is not going to be a ‘fluff piece’ I want to write an honest review of these two machines.